Oriplus/oriplus/README.md

 ### Hi there 👋 I'm Oriana

-🌱 I’m currently learning Solidity.
+I'm a web developer, I had worked with technologies such as PHP, Laravel, and Vue.js.
+I'm on the road to becoming a web3 developer and contributing to the Blockchain ecosystem.

-🔭 I’m currently working as a PHP developer
+Currently, I'm working as a PHP developer and I'm part of the Ethereum Developer Program at Platzi where We're building amazing projects.

 ### 🎯 Some technologies I use: